 First Words Flashcards

 I selected words for my flashcards that would be useful for a baby or young child to know.
 Words like clap, wave, hug, and kiss are actions that little ones like to perform.
 Simple nouns like ball, cup, cat, and dog are things that young children are likely to be familiar with and see in their every day environments.
 I also included these same words with suffixes so that children can build an understanding from a young age that words with suffixes may look different but still carry the same core meaning.
-Download my Words Flashcards here.
-Also, check out my FREE READING RESOURCES page for many more flashcard and video digital downloads.

 The words for the flashcards are written in a font that I personally created.
 First of all, I wanted to create a font that is representative of how we teach children to write.
 I also wanted to be able to fill in my letters with simple bold colors that would create a pleasing image.